Kondopoga: Administrative and municipal status

 Within the framework of administrative divisions, Kondopoga serves as the administrative center of Kondopozhsky District, to which it is directly subordinated.
 As a municipal division, the town of Kondopoga, together with three rural localities, is incorporated within Kondopozhsky Municipal District as Kondopozhskoye Urban Settlement.

 Economy and transportation

 Kondopoga has a railway station on the Moscow–Murmansk railroad, some of the largest pulp and paper mills in Eastern Europe (e.g. OAO Kondopoga), the Petrozavodsk Forestry College branch, Olympic Reserve State College and facilities for the manufacture of building materials.

 The Blue Highway, an international tourist route, starts in Mo i Rana, Norway, goes through Sweden and Finland, and then through Kondopoga, before ending in Pudozh.

 Trading

 An important sector of the city's economy is retail trade.
-Such large retail chains as «Pyaterochka», «Magnit», «Svetofor», «DNS», «Red&White», «Fix Price» and others operate in Kondopoga.
+Retail chains Pyaterochka, Magnit, Svetofor, DNS, Red&White, Fix Price and others operate in Kondopoga.

-The largest shopping centers are «Lotus City», «Ruby».
+The largest shopping centers are the Lotus City and Ruby.